Statement on Self-Reporting and Bystander Intervention:

 3. Cooperate with University Officials following the incident

-Parental notification, educational outcome and referral to meet with the Counseling and Testing Center will apply.
+Parental notification, educational outcome and referral to meet with the Counseling Center will apply.

 The health and safety of the member of the WKU community is of paramount concern.
 Therefore, students need to seek immediate medical attention for themselves or others when someone's health and or safety are at risk.